emilroy4/MV-C21716601/MusicVisuals-master/README.md

 # Description of the assignment

 # Instructions
+Press F5 to see the Music Visual.
+Press Space to start the Visual and press the numbers 1 to 5 to change visuals.
 # How it works
+We use the
 # What I am most proud of in the assignment

 # Markdown Tutorial